frizatch/MaptimeScratch/WebMapping_201904.md

 # What do we need to make them?
 # PART II: qgis2web plugin for QGIS

 For those of you new to QGIS, there is a strong developer community surrounding this open source software and great plugins are continually being created and improved.
+If you don't already have QGIS on your computer, you can download it at [qgis.org](https://www.qgis.org/en/site/)

 We'll be using two plugins:
 - QuickMapServices